 - Acknowledge: Acknowledges the notifications and stops escalations.

-- Escalate: Immediately escalates the event to the next on-call resolver in a targeted group.
+- Escalate: Immediately escalates the alert to the next on-call resolver in a targeted group.

-- Close: Ends the xMatters event and stops notifying all targeted recipients.
+- Close: Ends the xMatters alert and stops notifying all targeted recipients.

 - Initiate Incident: Initiates an incident in xMatters.